Pages

 [Buy the book here]

 A.K.
-Benedict writes with supreme confidence and is able to grip the reader's attention with perfect and elegant prose.
+Benedict writes with confidence and is able to grip the reader's attention with perfect and elegant prose.
 So, by now you must have ordered your copy of 'The Beauty of Murder', because if you haven't, you've lost valuable time.
 Remember: time, once lost, cannot be regained.
 Unless, of course, your name is Jackamore Grass.

 No comments: